detach8/obins-anne-pro-user-guide/README.md

 * Release CTRL while still holding the other down
 * Tap the released CTRL key to cycle through the modes

-You will see the numbers 1, 2, 3, 4 light up in green indicating the layout mode
+You will see the numbers 1, 2, 3, 4 light up in green indicating the layout mode.

 ## FN mode lock